richiebono/employees/employees-frontend/README.md

 `yarn test:coverage` to generate the test coverage report in the files.

-IMPORTANT: It would help if you opened docker-compose.yaml on the root folder and comment "bono-employees-employeefrontend" application then execute the docker-compose.yaml to be able to test the frontend locally.
+IMPORTANT: It would help if you opened docker-compose.yaml on the root folder and comment "bono-employees-frontend" application then execute the docker-compose.yaml to be able to test the frontend locally.

 ## ✈️ Deploy